 - poses a serious and imminent risk of death.

 You’ll need to provide evidence of your serious illness.
-If your application is approved by the Supervisor, you may be able to withdraw a lump sum, up to the total value of your KiwiSaver account, including the Member Tax Credits.
+If your application is approved by the Supervisor, you may be able to withdraw a lump sum, up to the total value of your KiwiSaver account, including the Government contributions.

 Download the Westpac KiwiSaver Scheme Serious Illness Application Form.